NEW MEXICO STATE UNIVERSITY

 scholarship, service, and outreach.
 When college faculty are hired, a

-written document will be developed and agreed upon by faculty member
+written document will be developed and agreed upon by the faculty member

 and Department Head that outlines which areas, with relative percentages,